 W. Douglas Hiller, M.D., is an orthopedic surgeon at Whitman Hospital and Medical Center in Colfax, WA and Clinical Professor at the Elson S. Floyd College of Medicine at Washington State University.
 Dr. Hiller was a founding member of the ITU/World Triathlon Medical and Anti-Doping Committee.
 He was chair of this committee for 14 years, and has served as secretary/Vice Char for 18 years.
 He has worked as an ITU/World Triathlon medical official at three Olympic and two Paralympic games, and medical delegate for the Rio 2016 and upcoming Tokyo 2020/2021 games.
 Dr. Hiller has been involved with Ironman Triathlon for nearly 40 years, having previously served as Medical Director, Chief Physician, and Research Coordinator for the Ironman World Championship at Kona, HI.
 A pioneer in triathlete medical care, Dr. Hiller’s work and research includes landmark publications on hyponatremia, electrolyte imbalance, and injury during ultra-endurance competition.
-Dr. Hiller is a member of the World Triathlon Hall of Fame.
+Dr. Hiller received the Michel Gignoux Award for his exceptional contributions to World Triathlon at the 2019 Hall of Fame awards in Lausanne, Switzerland.

 Building a safer triathlon experience together!